fijicist/toy_jet_classification/README.md

 1) import_dataset.py - This module is to import the CMS2011AJets Dataset and making it ready for input into the EEC module
 2) graph_constructor.py - This module will construct the PyG graphs for particles in a jet from a dataset and save it to the graph_objects
 3) ml_analysis.py - This module runs the ML classification task and the GCN model is also defined here.
+4) utils.py - Contains some utility functions like calculating EEC values for a dataset
-4) metrics_plot - Contains the plot for losses, accuracies, and roc curve
+5) metrics_plot - Contains the plot for losses, accuracies, and roc curve